anon509/SEKOSA_supplementary_material_anon/README.md

 # SEKOSA: System Engineering Knowledge for Online Self-Assessment

-## Anonymous Reproduction Package for ESWC 2026 Paper
+## Anonymous Reproduction Package for Review

 This repository contains the complete implementation and demonstration materials for the SEKOSA approach presented in: